Boo! Free Crochet Halloween Mug Rug Pattern

 • Gauge is not vital to the pattern but it may affect the size of your project and the amount of yarn required

-• Carry unused colours and crochet over them as you work.
+• Carry unused yarn colors and crochet over them as you work.

 • When starting each row, leave a tail a few inches long of both main colours worked in that row hanging on the edge of your work so you will have fringe on both sides.

-• Each row ends by fastening off both colours, leaving a tail of a few inches to create your fringe (you’ll trim it up at the end)
+• Each row ends by fastening off both colours, leaving a long tail of a few inches to create your fringe (you’ll trim it up at the end).

-FO.
-Tie several strands of the fringe together at a time in an overhand knot to create tassels along the side of your work and secure the ends.
+Holding a few strands of the fringe together at a time, on one side, tie an overhand knot to create tassels along the side of your work and secure the yarn ends.

 Facebook: www.facebook.com/TheLoopyLamb